DJL19229/WSHP/README.md

 NOTES:

-The Wiring Diagram .QET file is editable with the free program "QElectroTech".
+-The Wiring Diagram .QET file is editable with the free program "QElectroTech".

+-The 6 pin socket allows an FTDI programmer to be plugged in directly to the board for easy programming.
+    (See "FTDI Programmer" .JPG in IMAGES.)